Friday, 30 December 2022

 The Characters of Tezuka’s Jungle Kingdom

-Robin Kildare: Green eyed blonde Robin Kildare saw his unlucky parents getting killed by extensive corruption when he was about seven.
+Robin Kildare: Green eyed blonde Robin Robert Kildare saw his unlucky parents getting killed by an extensive scandal when he was about seven.
 Even before that, he lived with a bunch of former bandits.
-One of the ex-bandits taught him to become an errand, thus he travels through the southern African subcontinent.
+One of the ex-bandits taught him to become an errand, thus he travels through the eastern and southern African subcontinents.
 A surly beast man found him in a rut, but had trouble writing his first and middle names, thus he called him by the Sir like title Ki-GOR (pronounced Kai-Goor) instead.
-Robin has a very uneasy relationship with people from other ethnic groups, although he remains a snarky antihero who protects both his friends and most of the animals around them when necessary.
-He has a dagger and a shield amongst his many belongings.

-Ann Vaughn Kildare: Ann Vaughn is Rupert’s auburn haired girlfriend and later wife, who crashed into the tropical forest and was rescued by Ki-Gor himself.
+Helene Ann Vaughn Kildare: Ann Vaughn is Rupert’s auburn haired girlfriend and later wife, who crashed into the tropical forest and was rescued by Ki-Gor himself.
 Although he understood consent, she hesitated in dating him as a final option, just until her boss, a food magnate who messed over his own highly underpaid workers, assaulted them and got away with kicking them out into her birthplace.
 As a result, both had to marry each other and lived there for a while, only to return once they’re reminded that the unlucky village where he once lived was destroyed by its mobsters.

 Chris Kildare: Rue’s twin brother, who himself an adventurer in his own right.

-Helen’s friends
+Ann’s friends

 George Spelling: George Spelling is a lanky Black guy from Chicago in Illinois.